jinghuazhao/Mixed-Models/README.md

-2. [Bayesian Linear Mixed Model with Polygenic Effects](JSS/paper.pdf) (**[JSS](JSS)**) extends work summarised in the above paper to the Bayesian framework incorporating a variety of implementations often seen in literature for general statistics, besides specialised software initially developed for plant genetics.
+2. [Bayesian Linear Mixed Model with Polygenic Effects](JSS/paper.pdf) (**[JSS](JSS)**) extends work summarised in the above paper to the Bayesian framework incorporating a variety of implementations often seen in literature for general statistics, plus specialised software initially developed for plant genetics.

 3. Additional aspect (**[GxE](GxE)**) focuses on study of GxE interaction via frequentist and Bayesian